slidenerd/Fpam/README.md

 <ul>
 	<dl>
 		<dt>CONTENT</dt>
-		<dd>A post contains several optional fields such as name, message, caption, description, link and the person who posted it (person is optional as well) which will be referred to henceforth as CONTENT</dd>
+		<dd>A postId contains several optional fields such as name, message, caption, description, link and the person who posted it (person is optional as well) which will be referred to henceforth as CONTENT</dd>
 		<dt>MESSAGE</dt>
-		<dd>A post may or may not contain data for the json tag message which will be referred to henceforth as MESSAGE</dd>
+		<dd>A postId may or may not contain data for the json tag message which will be referred to henceforth as MESSAGE</dd>
 		<dt>LINK_CONTENT</dt>
-		<dd>A post may has 0 to many links inside the message json tag which will be referred to henceforth as LINK_CONTENT </dd>
+		<dd>A postId may has 0 to many links inside the message json tag which will be referred to henceforth as LINK_CONTENT </dd>
 		<dt>LINK_TAG</dt>
-		<dd>A post may have 0 or 1 link tag in its json groupMeta which will be referred to henceforth as LINK_TAG</dd>
+		<dd>A postId may have 0 or 1 link tag in its json groupMeta which will be referred to henceforth as LINK_TAG</dd>
 		<dt>LINK_SET</dt>
-		<dd>A post may contain 0 to many LINK_CONTENT or LINK_TAG items which will be combined referred to henceforth as LINK_SET</dd>
+		<dd>A postId may contain 0 to many LINK_CONTENT or LINK_TAG items which will be combined referred to henceforth as LINK_SET</dd>
 		<dt>NON EXISTING USER</dt>
-		<dd>The data of a person making a post may or may not be available depending on whether the person's facebook profile is intact on Facebook.
-If there is no data regarding the person who made a post, that post is considered rogue and attributed to a fictional user called NON EXISTING USER</dd>
+		<dd>The data of a person making a postId may or may not be available depending on whether the person's facebook profile is intact on Facebook.
+If there is no data regarding the person who made a postId, that postId is considered rogue and attributed to a fictional user called NON EXISTING USER</dd>
 	</dl>
-	<li>Extract the set of all links from a post which consitute the LINK_SET.
-The goal of the algorithm is to decide if a post is spam as fast as possible.
+	<li>Extract the set of all links from a postId which consitute the LINK_SET.
+The goal of the algorithm is to decide if a postId is spam as fast as possible.
 	<ol>
-		<li>Read a post</li>
+		<li>Read a postId</li>
-		<li>Is there a person available for this post? {A person may be null if he/she was banned or doesnt exist on Facebook anymore}
+		<li>Is there a person available for this postId? {A person may be null if he/she was banned or doesnt exist on Facebook anymore}
 		<ul>
 			<li>If PERSON not available,
 			<ol>
-				<li>Delete the post</li>
+				<li>Delete the postId</li>
-				<li>Find the group id where this post was made.</li>
+				<li>Find the group id where this postId was made.</li>
 				<li>Increment the number of posts made by NON EXISTING USER for that group id</li>
 				<li>Skip FURTHER PROCESSING</li>
 			</ol>